Henry Holland Buckman

-Henry Holland Buckman (1858–1914) was an attorney from Duval County, Florida, who became a member of the Florida Legislature and served on the Judiciary Committee.
+Henry Holland Buckman (1858–1914) was an attorney from Duval County, Florida.
+He served as a Democratic member of the Florida House of Representatives.
+He served on the Judiciary Committee.
+He also served as a member for the 18th district of the Florida Senate.

 Buckman is known for being the author of the Buckman Act, a 1905 law that reorganized higher education into three institutions, segregated by race and gender, as follows: